DZimo/tinyLanguageParser/README.md

-For the AST i defined multiple Nodes which may be updated for more precise construction of AST, declaration of function, single, multiple variables, if, else, while, and others.. which can be found in astNode class JSON format convertor is based simply on those node and each node has it's own toJSON function that does the work From JSON to image i have used a library that takes the JSON then converts it simply to PNG format which can make it very useful and informative
+For the AST i defined multiple Nodes which may be updated for more precise construction of AST, declaration of function, single, multiple variables, if, else, while, and others.. which can be found in astNode class JSON format convertor is based simply on those node and each node has it's own toJSON function that does the work From JSON to BMP image i have implemented a class imageConvertor that takes the JSON then converts it simply to BMP format which can make it very useful and informative

 # CHAR
 I assumed that characters works with '' instead of this ‘’ , example :